CONNECT

 Because the proxy forwards raw bytes after the tunnel is established, the proxy has no visibility into the encrypted traffic.
 This is the mechanism corporate and network proxies use to allow HTTPS access to external servers.

-If the proxy requires credentials, the client includes a Proxy-Authorization header in the CONNECT request.
+If the proxy requires Authentication, the client includes a Proxy-Authorization header in the CONNECT request.
 A missing or invalid credential results in a 407 Proxy Authentication Required response.

 The WHATWG Fetch Standard lists CONNECT as a forbidden method, preventing JavaScript from issuing CONNECT requests through browser APIs.